arnewitt/aiservice/README.md

 - **Demo AI-service:**
   - Speech-to-Text: Convert audio files to text using the [OpenAI Whisper model](https://github.com/openai/whisper).
+  - Chat: Chat with a local LLM, e.g., [gemma:2b](https://huggingface.co/google/gemma-2b).
+  - Semantic Similarity Search: Search for knowledge in a database.
 - **Modular Architecture**: Easily add new AI services.
 - **Scalable**: Deployable with Docker for scalable and consistent environments.
 - **FastAPI Framework**: Built with FastAPI for high performance and automatic interactive API documentation.